-Several important considerations must be taken into account before your church decides to trade some of its property for what appears to be a financial windfall.
-With typical tower leases offering upwards of $2,000 per month in cash payments over 10 to 30 years, churches have dived headlong into long-term contracts only to discover later that they lost the ability to remodel or expand their facilities, or accepted payments that were significantly lower than market rates, and were powerless to renegotiate.
-Remember – cellular service providers have a lot of experience at this while most churches have little or none.
+Several things must be considered before your church decides to trade some of its property for what appears to be a financial windfall.
+With typical tower leases offering as much as $2,000 per month over 10 to 30 years, churches have dived headlong into long-term contracts only to discover later that they lost the ability to remodel or expand their facilities, or accepted payments that were significantly lower than market rates, and were powerless to renegotiate.

 Neighbors, county assessors and UBIT

-Some churches have even incurred the wrath of their neighbors who object to the placement of a tower, even if disguised as a tree or church steeple, or the simple attachment of antennas to existing church structure.
-Others have run afoul of county assessors and lost property tax exemptions in whole or in part (every county in California has its own rules), and still others have felt the sting of “UBIT” – unrelated business income tax – imposed on net revenue under federal and state law.
+Some churches have incurred the wrath of their neighbors who object to the placement of a tower, even if disguised, or the simple attachment of an antenna to existing church structures.
+Others have run afoul of county assessors and lost property tax exemptions, and still others have felt the sting of “UBIT” – unrelated business income tax – imposed on net revenue under federal and state law.

 Length of contracts

-All too often, the temptation of immediate cash flow clouds the judgment of the church that struggles with finances, and by the time there’s a sense that something might be amiss, a contract has been signed and, unless there was material concealment, misrepresentation or fraud involved, it’s too late to undo the damage.
-Cellular tower contracts typically last two or three decades without opportunity for renegotiation – all in the best interest of the cellular provider rather than the church – something that could significantly impair a church as it grows.
+All too often, the temptation of immediate cash flow clouds the judgment of a church struggling with finances, and by the time there’s a sense that something might be amiss, a contract has been signed and, unless there was material concealment, misrepresentation or fraud involved, it’s too late to undo the damage.
+Cellular tower contracts typically last two or three decades without opportunity for renegotiation – all in the best interest of the cellular provider rather than the church.

-On the up side, many churches have had positive experiences – no complaints from their neighbors, and if the church has no debt on any of its buildings or land, it may even be able to avoid the UBIT issue by allowing placement of antennas on existing buildings or simply renting a plot of ground to the cellular provider, which pays all the costs to construct and operate the tower.
-Churches with existing debt, however, must seek advice from tax professionals because most rental revenue is treated as a debt-financing mechanism regardless of how it is used, and this creates taxable income.
+On the up side, many churches have had positive experiences.
+Churches with existing debt, however, must seek advice from tax professionals because most rental revenue is treated as a debt-financing mechanism regardless of how it is used, creating taxable income.

-When it comes to taxation or contract issues in particular, most churches do not have “expertise” within the congregation or staff, and often fail to seek outside help.
-There should be a realization that this is NOT a “do-it-yourself” process.
+When it comes to taxation or contract issues, most churches do not have expertise and often fail to seek outside help.
+This is NOT a “do-it-yourself” process.
 Working with professional tax advisers and making sure the church receives proper guidance on local, state and federal laws is essential.
-In reality, very few tax advisers have experience with non-profit organizations and are properly equipped to guide a church.
+In reality, very few tax advisers have experience with non-profit organizations and are not properly equipped to guide a church.

 Questions to consider before signing the contract

-As reported in a recent Church Tax & Law article, according to California-based real estate agent Dominic Dutra, churches should challenge themselves to ask questions like these before signing any tower contracts:
+As reported in a recent Church Tax & Law article, according to California-based real estate agent Dominic Dutra, churches should ask questions like these before signing any tower contracts: